sean1516/HomeAssistant/README.md

 # Automations:

 ### Bedtime_Notifications.yaml Automations:
 These notifications are triggered after 10:00 PM and I plug my phone in (generally I am in bed when this happens).
-These send a iOS app notification with an action option to turn the device off.
+These send an iOS app notification with an action option to turn the device off.
 These are primarily a power saving items.
 * __[Notify Me if the garage door is open and I am in bed ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/bedtime_notifications.yaml#L1)__
 * __[Notify Me if the Home Theater PC is left on and I am in bed ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/bedtime_notifications.yaml#L26)__
 * __[Notify Me if the Desktop PC is left on and I am in bed ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/bedtime_notifications.yaml#L65)__